2026 FIFA World Cup bids: CONCACAF

-Following rumors on each nation bidding individually, the three nations announced on 10 April 2017 a bid to host the World Cup jointly.
+Following rumours of each nation bidding individually, the three nations announced on 10 April 2017 a bid to host the World Cup jointly.
 Canada and Mexico would host 10 games each, while the United States would host the remaining 60 games, including all remaining matches from the quarterfinals onward.

-The 2026 tournament will be the first to be held in three countries.
-Mexico is the first nation to serve three World Cups, having already hosted the 1970 and 1986 men's tournaments.
-It will be the first men's tournament and second overall to be held in Canada after the 2015 women's tournament, and the second men's and fourth overall in the United States, after the 1994 men's and the 1999 and 2003 women's tournaments.
+The 2026 tournament was the first to be held in three countries.
+Mexico became the first nation to host three World Cups, having already hosted the 1970 and 1986 men's tournaments.
+It was the first men's tournament and second overall to be held in Canada after the 2015 women's tournament, and the second men's and fourth overall in the United States, after the 1994 men's and the 1999 and 2003 women's tournaments.

 Bid evaluation report

-Some of the main requirements addressed by FIFA are security, finance and hospitality, and Morocco fulfills all these requirements as this has been proven by the outcome of the FIFA Task Force: The note was 2,7 from the total of 5 points.
-Additionally the travel time between the proposed venues is manageable, since all the venues are within a one-hour flight of Casablanca.
-Another point is the suitable global time, because in Morocco the Greenwich Mean Time (GMT) is the local time and therefore a large number of countries can watch the live transmission of the games in a suitable time.
-Finally the proximity to Europe is a good advantage for a large number of European supporters.

-However, multiple risks exist for FIFA with the bid.
-In its evaluation report, Morocco received high risk options for stadiums, accommodation and transportation.
-Overall the bid was labelled as high risk and the United joint bid was rated as low risk to FIFA.
+Some of the main requirements addressed by FIFA were security, finance and hospitality.
+In the bid evaluation report, Morocco's bid was deemed "high risk" and the United joint bid was rated as "low risk" to FIFA.